NOTE: All entries, in bold type, indicate lower case or capitalization as appropriate

 - Special Collections and University Archives

 - Student Health Services

 - Upstate Institute at Colgate University (Upstate Institute is usually sufficient)

 - Writing and Speaking Center

 dimensions.
-When dimensions (including fractions) appear in body copy, follow the examples given [He used an 8 1/2 by 11–inch piece of paper.
+When dimensions (including fractions) appear in body copy, use numerals (He used an 8 1/2 by 11–inch piece of paper.
 The room was 9.5 by 12 feet.
-It was a 9- by 12-foot room.].
+It was a 9- by 12-foot room.).

 disabilities.
 According to TASH (formerly The Association of Persons with Severe Handicaps), phrases such as the handicapped and the retarded should never be used; the phrase people with disabilities is preferable.
 In general, phrases such as persons with severe disabilities and children with autism are appropriate, emphasizing the person, rather than the disability.
 As well, disabled is preferable to handicapped, and rather than using wheelchair bound or afflicted with ALS, say uses a wheelchair or has ALS.